 Nye and Keohane identified three main features of "complex interdependence"- multiple channels, the irrelevance of military power, and the importance of international institutions.
 These features are evident in PRC-Brazil relations, particularly in the wind energy sector.
 PRC's significant economic and political influence is highlighted, emphasizing the mutual benefits and potential risks of this bilateral partnership.
 Keohane (1984) states that "power is no longer used to consider behavior; rather, it provides the language for describing political action."
 This means military power is less important, while language and communication are crucial for understanding PRC-Brazil relations.
 Complex interdependence aligns with renewable energy and energy security concepts.
-PRC's institutional ties with Brazil are executed through investments, cooperation, and policy frameworks in the renewable wind energy sector, therefore the institutional context is crucial for understanding PRC-Brazil relations.
-It is runderstanding PRC-Brazil relations.
+PRC's institutional ties with Brazil are executed through investments, cooperation, and policy frameworks in the renewable wind energy sector, therefore the institutional context is crucial for understanding PRC-Brazil relations- suggesting that military power is not the sole factor influencing IR.

 Economic interdependence between PRC and Brazil includes trade, acquisition of wind farms, investments in wind projects, manufacturing components, and control over power grids.
 This interdependence is also tied to resource security, as PRC seeks access to Brazil's natural resources, including minerals, lithium, and REEs essential for renewable energy development.
 PRC's cooperation with Brazil significantly contributes to the development of Brazil's renewable energy sector, including the construction and operation of wind farms.
 However, this raises energy security issues, as PRC's energy policies impact Brazil, making Brazil vulnerable to PRC's decisions in the energy sector.
 Addressing this cooperation is essential to balance the asymmetry of mutual dependence, thereby reducing Brazil's sensitivity and vulnerability to PRC.
 Keohane and Nye (1977) distinguish between sensitivity- the response to costly external impacts before policy changes occur, and vulnerability- which arises when a nation's welfare depends on the behavior of others.
-Despite PRC's partial vulnerability and PRC functions as a source of power for PRC and a potential threat to Brazil's energy security.
+Despite PRC's partial vulnerability and sensitivity, asymmetrical mutual dependence in energy relations between Brazil and PRC functions as a source of power for PRC and a potential threat to Brazil's energy security.